Part 1 – The rite of Baptism – The Proper Wording Used In Baptism

 Out of one hundred and thirteen manuscripts, the text is wanting in one hundred and twelve.
 It occurs in no manuscript before the 10th century.
 And the first place the text occurs in Greek, is in the Greek translation of the acts of the Council of Lateran, held in AD 1215.

 Almost all modern versions and translations correctly omit the words of this verse or put them in italics indicating they are not in the oldest, most reliable manuscripts.

-So we find in these verses pertaining to the rite of baptism the “mystery of iniquity,” which Paul talked about in 2 Thessalonians 2:7, already at work during his life time, having changed the wording to what we now find in Matthew 28:19 and in 1 John 5:7.
+So we find in these verses pertaining to the rite of baptism the “mystery of iniquity,” which Paul talked about in 2 Thessalonians 2:7, already at work during his life time, having changed the wording to what we now find in Matthew 28:19 and inserting 1 John 5:7 into the Bible.

-“For as many of you, as have been baptized into Messiah [not the Trinity] have put on Messiah” (Galatians 3:27, emphasis added).
+“For as many of you, as have been baptized into Messiah [not the Trinity] have put on Messiah” (Gal.
+3:27, emphasis added).